-As a participant in the Academic Year Bridge program, you will enroll in one course each quarter at the University of Chicago.
-Which course you take will be determined in close consultation with the College Bridge Advising Team.
-Tuition, fees and textbooks are paid for by the University of Chicago’s Office of Civic Engagement, and the program is managed by experienced academic advisors from the Graham School.
+As a participant in the Academic Year Bridge program, you will enroll alongside UChicago undergraduates in one course each quarter at the University of Chicago.
+You will select a course from the College’s undergraduate curriculum, in close consultation with the College Bridge Advisor.
+Tuition, fees and textbooks are paid for by the University of Chicago’s Office of Civic Engagement, and the program is managed by an experienced academic advisor in the College’s Summer Session Office.

 Coordination With CPS

-In order to participate in College Bridge you must obtain permission from your high school counselor or principal.
+Participation in College Bridge must also be approved by your high school counselor or principal.
 Generally, for each course taken at the University of Chicago, you will be excused from two courses at your high school.
-After you have obtained permission, the College Bridge Advising Team will work with your high school counselor to confirm that your participation is possible and doesn’t interfere with your high school academic or co-curricular requirements.
+After you have obtained permission, the College Bridge Advisor will work with your high school counselor to confirm that your participation is possible and doesn’t interfere with your high school academic or co-curricular requirements.